Can You Drive After Ketamine Therapy?

 Working at heights.
 Ladders, roofs, anywhere with fall risk.

 Vigorous physical exercise.
 Light walking around your home is fine.
-Intense exercise or anything with fall risk should wait until you're fully back to baseline, typically by the 6-hour mark but extend if you're still groggy.
+Intense exercise or anything with fall risk should wait until you're fully back to baseline.

 Caring for children or dependents alone.
-You should not be the sole responsible adult for anyone during the recovery period.
+You should not be the sole responsible adult for anyone for the rest of the day.

 Major decisions.
 Signing contracts, large financial moves, hard relationship conversations.
 Ketamine can temporarily alter emotional and cognitive processing; the emotional openness that's therapeutic in a session is not the headspace for permanent choices.